 You don’t pay an annual fee with the Wells Fargo Propel.
 For the best approval odds, you should have a good credit score of at least 670.

-Capital One Savor Cash Rewards
+Capital One Savor Cash Rewards Credit Card

-- 1% on everything else
+- 1% back on all non-bonus purchases

-For the best approval odds, you may need a score in the low 700s.
-But, you can still get the Marriott Rewards® Premier Plus Credit Card with a score in the mid-600s.
+For the best approval odds, you may need a score in the high 600s — low 700s.
 If your score is in the 600s, you will likely need to have a positive credit history.